-Credit Hours: 3 Prerequisite: Admission to (GDEP) dual- enrollment Availability: On demand program; enrollment is restricted to high school students.
+Credit Hours: 3 Prerequisite: Admission to (GDEP) dual- enrollment program; enrollment is restricted to high school students.
 GDEP students completing this course who later matriculate at Brewton-Parker College may substitute this course for BPC 100.

 BPC 105 Success for Non-Traditional and Transfer Students